 This example uses FPGA-in-the-Loop (FIL) simulation to accelerate part of a communications system.
 The application uses the Viterbi Algorithm to decode a convolutional encoded random stream that is BPSK modulated, sent through an AWGN channel, and then demodulated.
 Using a sample-by-sample approach leads to a modest speedup over normal Simulink® simulation, while using the "Process as Frames" option leads to further speedup.

-Products required to run this example:
+Tools required to run this example:

 FPGA design software